darius410/Chaosandvideogames/src/content/blogs/blog-12.md

 ---
     layout: "../../layouts/BlogLayout.astro"

-    title: Please stop making fun of other programming languages ,
+    title: Stop making fun of other programming languages ,
     subtitle: It all in good fun, but eventually someone will get their feelings hurt
     desc: It's all in good fun, but eventually someone will get their feelings hurt
     publishDate: "2020-05-05"